 - Bed Fall Mat – Sewn

-- Zip-A-Bed – The Zip-A-Beds are used without bed rails, and look like normal bedspreads when in use
+- Zip-A-Bed – Used without bed rails, and look like normal bedspreads when in use

 This item may be of interest if you need help on how to stop patients falling out of bed.
 We supply these mainly to hospitals and aged care facilities.